Symphony No. 2 (Bax)

 The Symphony No. 2 in E minor and C major by Arnold Bax was completed in 1926, after he had worked on it for two years.
 It was dedicated to Serge Koussevitzky, who conducted the first two performances of the work on 13 and 14 December 1929.

-Instrumentation
+Music

-It is scored for piccolo, three flutes, two oboes, English horn, three clarinets, bass clarinet, two bassoons, double bassoon, four horns, three trumpets, two tenor trombones, bass trombone, euphonium, bass tuba, timpani, bass drum, tambourine, cymbals, xylophone, glockenspiel, celesta, piano, two harps, organ and strings.
+It is scored for piccolo, three flutes, two oboes, English horn, three clarinets, bass clarinet, two bassoons, double bassoon, four horns, three trumpets, two tenor trombones, bass trombone, euphonium, bass tuba, percussion (timpani, bass drum, tambourine, cymbals, xylophone, and glockenspiel), celesta, piano, two harps, organ and strings.